 Undergoing a Health Checkup:

-Before you are granted the visa, you need to undergo a medical examination.
+A medical examination will undergo before even granted the visa.
 You can consider taking the medical exam from a private clinic, hospital, or government hospital.

 The medical examination includes a chest X-ray and blood test.
 If you are identified with the presence of any communicable ailment, then you will not be granted the visa.